-Speech Pathology and Audiology (SPTH)
+Communication Sciences and Disorders Concentration (SPTH)

 SPTH 2500 Speech and Hearing Sciences (3).
 An introduction to the anatomy and physiology of the speech and hearing mechanisms.
-The course inspects the acoustics and perception of speech as well as the psychophysics of hearing.
-(Formerly SPTH 250).
+The course also includes study of the physiologic acoustics of the auditory periphery, neurophysiology of the speech and hearing systems, and an introduction to research tools in speech and hearing sciences.

 SPTH 2600 Phonetics (3).
-An introductory course in phonetics, the science of speech sounds, which includes articulatory and perceptual analysis of speech sounds and transcription of American speech into the International Phonetics Alphabet.
-Students in speech pathology and audiology are expected to apply this knowledge in the clinical setting.
-(Formerly SPTH 260).
+An introductory course in phonetics, the science of speech sounds, which includes acoustics, articulatory and perceptual analysis of speech sounds and transcription of American speech into International Phonetics Alphabet (IPA).
+This course requires a concurrent laboratory experience: co-requisite - SPTH 2601.
+(To include elements of SPTH 4800).

-SPTH 2700 Phonetics Laboratory (1).
+SPTH 2601 Phonetics Laboratory (1).
 A remedial, self paced course for the individual who needs to improve his or her skills in phonetic transcription.
-This course follows SPTH 2600 (only if a grade of C was earned in SPTH 2600).
-(Formerly SPTH 270).
+This course is a co-requisite to SPTH 2600.
+(Formerly SPTH 2700).